enchant97/web-portal/docs/index.md

 > If you want just a basic link panel configured with a yaml file checkout Web Portal Lite available here: <https://github.com/enchant97/web-portal-lite>.

+## Announcement
+This project as of 2024/10/16 is in maintenance only mode.

+### What does this mean?
+I currently find it feature complete and do not find myself needing any more features.
+I will still perform bug fixes and security patches when required.

+### Can I still suggest a feature?
+Yes, however I may not implement it.
+But will accept contributions.

+### Is it EOL?
+No. I use this app **daily**.
+I just don't require anymore features.

 ## Features
 - Minimal use of Javascript, to provide a lightning fast experience
 - Icon based UI